What boards do

-Boards of Trustees govern and manage their school and every member is equally accountable for every Board action and decision.
+Every state and state-integrated school or kura in New Zealand has a board.
+Boards govern and manage their school or kura and every member is equally accountable for every board action and decision.

-As well as setting the strategic direction and targets for the school, Boards of Trustees are responsible for all financial, property, health and safety and employment matters, including recruiting school staff.
-They employ the school’s principal to oversee the day-to-day management of the school, and the principal follows the direction of the Board of Trustees to ensure the school’s goals for student achievement are met.
+The Board employs the school’s principal to oversee the day-to-day management of the school, and the principal follows the direction of the board to ensure the school’s goals are met.

 Board members should be objective in their governance of their school, protect the interests of all students, and work together for the benefit of all students.